Wikia/guidelines/APIDesign/README.md

 the concepts and nouns within the Wikia product domain.
 Additional information and pointers will be provided when they become available.

+*Clients should never depend on specific URIs or URI formats.* The only exception to this is the entry point for the API.
+For example, an API client should not rely on an image thumbnail format that they can manipulate to change the size of the thumbnail.
+This creates a tight coupling between the client, the URI format, and the server and breaks the client-server constraint of REST.

 ### Representations and Media Types

 Use JSON for state representations.
 Use